Event Management MA

 What you’ll study

-Confetti has been running its own commercial businesses for almost 30 years.
-This includes a live music and events venue, Metronome; a co-working and events space, Antenna; and an esports complex, Confetti X. It’s in these commercial spaces where you’ll learn, gain valuable experience, and work alongside industry professionals who deliver events week in, week out.
+We run commercial businesses, including a live music and events venue and an esports complex.
+These dynamic spaces provide opportunities for you to learn, gain valuable experience, and work alongside industry professionals who deliver events week in, week out.

-Our and undergraduate postgraduate courses cover a range of subjects, including esports, film and TV, content creation, broadcasting and event production, music business, sound and performance.
+Our courses cover a range of subjects, including esports, film and TV, content creation, broadcasting and event production, music business, sound and performance.
 This creative network enables opportunities to collaborate, connect and extend your own skillset.

 You’ll be paired with an industry mentor, matched to your project and/or specialism.
 They’ll work with you throughout your studies, acting as an external source of advice, support, contacts, and possibly employment opportunities.

-You’ll access Confetti Industry Week, regular guest lectures, and the chance to work at a range of external events, such as Splendour Festival.
-You’ll also have the opportunity to access a new event management/production company structure to help align working practices to the real working world, benefiting from Confetti and NTU’s broad array of event opportunities.
+You’ll also have the opportunity to access a new event management/production company structure to help align working practices to the real working world, benefiting from NTU’s broad array of event opportunities.

 The purpose of the module is to enable you to undertake a sustained, in-depth and theoretically informed project exploring an area that is of personal interest to you.
 You will negotiate the context and mode of delivery of the project with your module lead, who will then supervise your work from conception through to completion.
 You'll also be assigned a mentor from industry to help steer your project from an inside industry perspective.